kdschmidt1/Sail_Instrument/Readme.md

 ------

-The plugin provides the LaylineWidget. it is necessary to activate periodic redraw of the display.
+The plugin provides the Instrument Overlay, the Layline Overlay
+In addition also a classic widget with the Instrument Overlay can be found

 **Formatter**